 Renault has a car for every occasion.
-Find out whether one of them could be perfect for your needs by reading our Renault overview.
+Find out whether one of them could be perfect for your needs by reading our Renault car brand overview.

-Renault is a long-standing French institution – and an automotive giant now that it has merged with Nissan.
+Renault is a long-standing French institution and an automotive giant, particularly after its partnership with Japanese brand Nissan.

-The French and Japanese marques very much keep their own separate identities.
+The French and Japanese marques very much keep their own separate identities, though.
 Renault produces adventurously-styled cars in mainstream family market segments – such as hatchbacks, MPVs and SUVs.

-Renault’s bestselling cars are the Clio small hatchback, Megane medium hatch.
-Plus SUVs, such as the Captur and Kadjar, as well as the Scenic MPV.
+Renault’s best-selling cars are the Clio and Megane small and medium hatchbacks, family SUVs such as the Captur and Kadjar, as well as the Scenic MPV.

 Renault has been a real pioneer of electric vehicles, too.
 Its produced the Twizy microcar and the all-electric Zoe - the latter is based on the Clio, but powered solely by batteries.

 Interested in what Renault has to offer?
 Check out all our Renault car reviews.

 How reliable are Renault cars?

 Renault cars are reliable – or so the company's reputation would have you believe.
 But does the reality live up to the expectation?

 Every year, we run an annual car survey where tens of thousands of people tell us about their current car and how reliable it is.
 Based on feedback from current Renault owners, we have reliability data for new cars aged up to three years old, and also cars aged between three and eight years old.